erinkelley27/ga-sample-lesson/README.md

     year: "2007"
 };
 ```
-Here comes the fun part: we are also going to `__proto__` to set a prototype.
+Here comes the fun part: we are also going to use `__proto__` to set a prototype.
 We want to make `var car` the prototype for all of the other cars.
-When we do this, the properties and methods of `var car` will be passed down to `jeep`.
+When we do this, the properties and methods of `var car` will be passed down to `var jeep`.
 ```
 var jeep = {
     make: "Jeep",